FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 - [YouTube](https://www.youtube.com/c/ForgedAllianceForever)
 - [Wordpress](https://direct.faforever.com/wp-login.php) (for the news hub)

+The team lead is to be voted upon by team members.
+When a team lead is unavailable then two team members may request a vote to replace the current team lead.

 ## Team operations

 The team primarily works through Discord.
 Contributors are encouraged to keep a tab on other channels such as the [forums](https://forum.faforever.com/) or [Zulip](https://faforever.zulipchat.com/) to remain in touch with the (contributing part of the) community.